esraamhmd/myPortfolio/README.md

 ### 🌙 Dark / Light Mode
 A full theme toggle built with React `createContext` and MUI `createTheme`.
 The mode persists across the session and switches all colors, backgrounds, and shadows instantly.

-### 🎞️ Lottie — @lottiefiles/dotlottie-react
-Three `.lottie` animations bring the UI to life — one each for the Home, About, and Contact sections.
-Loaded from `public/assets/`.

-### 📧 EmailJS
-Contact form integration ready — fill in your Service ID, Template ID, and Public Key to activate email sending directly to your Gmail inbox.

-### 🔤 Plus Jakarta Sans
-Google Font loaded via `index.html`.
-Applied globally across all components for a clean, modern typographic feel.

 ---